e-tweedy/BikeSafePA/README.md

 *Note: the following statements should not be interpreted as inferring causality; rather, they are statements about how conditioning on certain factors affects the expected prediction of BikeSaferPA!*

-Based on SHAP values, we can conclude that the probability that BikeSaferPA will predict that a cyclist suffered serious injury or fatality in a collision...
+Based on SHAP values, we can conclude the following about BikeSaferPA's predicted probability that a cyclist suffered serious injury or fatality:
-* ...increases steadily with the age of the cyclist
+* An older cyclists's age pushes it up, and the strength of the push increases with age
-* ...increases steadily with the posted speed limit
+* A higher speed limit pushes it up, and the strength of the push increases with speed limit
-* ...steadily increases with how recent the crash is
-* ...is significantly higher when the collision is speeding-related
-* ...is significantly higher when the collision involves a drinking driver
+* The year being recent pushes it up, and that effect has been growing since 2016
+* A male cyclist's gender pushes it up
+* The following factors push it up strongly:
+    * The collision being speeding-related, alcohol-related, or drug-related, or on a hill
-* ...is significantly higher when the collision involves a truck, SUV, van, or commercial vehicle
+    * The presence of a drinking driver, a truck, a SUV, or a commercial vehicle
-* ...is significantly higher when the collision is head-on or rear-end, and lower for sideswipe collisions
+    * The collision being head-on or rear-end
-* ...is higher when the cyclist is male
+* The following factors push it up somewhat:
-* ...is higher when the collision occurs midblock between intersections, on a hill, on a curved roadway, in a rural setting, or in dark unlit conditions
+    * The collision being midblock, on a curved road,in a rural setting, or in dark unlit conditions
-* ...is higher when it involves a driver who has run a red light
+    * The collision involving a driver running a red light
-* ...is higher when the cyclist is both striking and struck
+    * The cyclist is both striking and struck in the collision
+* The following factors push it down:
+    * The collision is a sideswipe, either same or opposite direction
-* ...is on average lower when the collision involves an aggressive driving behavior, but may be higher or lower depending on the type of aggressive driving behavior
+    * The collision involves an aggressive driving behavior (besides the aforementioned ones that push it up)
-* ...is not increased by wearing a bicycle helmet at moderate to high speeds
+    * The cyclist is not wearing a helmet; this effect is possibly driven somewhat by their increased likelihood to be younger and riding in lower speed zones

 ### Policy recommendations based on BikeSaferPA results